ravendb/docs/version_3/docs/client-api/commands/how-to/switch-commands-to-a-different-database.dotnet.markdown

 **Parameters**

+database
+:   Type: string
-- database - name of a database for which you want to get new commands
+name of a database for which you want to get new commands

 **Return Value**

+Type: IDatabaseCommands
-Method returns new instance of commands that is scoped to the requested database.
+New instance of commands that is scoped to the requested database.

 ### Example